Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 For most Korean learners outside Korea, Korean seems to be a uniform language with little to no variation across the peninsula.

-You would be amazed by the vast linguistic diversity of the Korean language.
+You would be amazed by the vast linguistic diversity of Korean.
 It extends across North and South Korea, challenging the common perception of the same tongue.

 That’s right!

 The Korean language is a treasure trove of diversity.
-Today, it boasts a variety of regional varieties and creoles, each with its own unique charm and waiting to be explored.
+Today, it comprises a variety of regional varieties and creoles, each with its own distinct charm and awaiting exploration.

 Koreanic is a small language family with Korean and Jeju.
 Most call Jeju a Korean dialect, but it is mutually unintelligible with mainland Korean types.

 A dialect isn’t a distinct language or accent.
 It is still the same language spoken by a specific class or community in a particular region.
-There are often some variations in terms of words, grammar, sound, and usage.
+There are often variations in vocabulary, grammar, pronunciation, and usage.

-Almost all languages have some dialects, like Quebecian or Parisian French, British or American English, or Spanish of Madrid or Buenos Aires.
+Almost all languages have dialects, such as Quebecois or Parisian French, British or American English, or Spanish in Madrid or Buenos Aires.

-Many are mutually intelligible, so most can understand each other regardless of their dialects.
+Many are mutually intelligible, so most can understand one another regardless of dialect.
 The Korean language is no exception.

 Table of Contents